 When I do recipe development my goal is to use as many health-promoting, nutrient-dense ingredients as I possibly can without sacrificing taste.
 Of course this is often easier said than done…especially when making desserts.

 1. The most obvious thing to do is to reduce the sugar.
 Your average gingerbread spice cake recipe calls for a most unhealthy 2 cups of sugar.
 The Deceptively Delicious Cookbook called for 3/4 cup of sugar and 1/4 cup of molasses.
 I managed to reduce the sugar by an additional 1/4 cup and I used Coconut Palm Sugar, which is an unrefined sugar that still contains all of its vitamins and minerals plus molasses, which at least contains trace minerals like iron, zinc, chromium and copper.
-I promise my recipe still tastes sweet as pie In fact, I bet you could even reduce the sugar by another 1/4 cup and not notice the difference.
+I promise my recipe still tastes sweet as pie!
+In fact, I bet you could even reduce the sugar by another 1/4 cup and not notice the difference.
 As a side note, there’s an interesting “sweet point” phenomenon I’ve experienced when making desserts…you actually only taste the sweetness up to a certain point.
 After you reach the critical “sweet point” adding more sugar doesn’t necessarily make the dessert taste much sweeter.
 However, there’s a definite fine line here…if you reduce the sugar too much it won’t be sweet enough.
 You sort of have to experiment with the “sweet point”.
 In this recipe I still think you just might be able to reduce the sugar by another 1/4 cup without sacrificing taste….